Code-Institute-Submissions/F1-weather-tracker/testing/TESTING.md

 Large screen sizes:

-1. When the visitor enters the website, they will immediately see the full 2021 Formula 1 calendar including the event location and dates on the left of the page.
+1. When the visitor enters the website, they will immediately see the full 2021 Formula 1 calendar including the event location and dates on the left of the page. ([see screenshot](testing-img/desktop-calendar.png))

 Smaller screen sizes:

-1. When the visitor enters the website, they will see the closest 2021 Formula 1 calendar event below the top (navigation) bar.
+1. When the visitor enters the website, they will see the closest 2021 Formula 1 calendar event below the top (navigation) bar. ([see screenshot](testing-img/mobile-calendar1.png))
-2. After clicking on this single calendar event the full 2021 Formula 1 calendar including the event location and dates will be displayed.
+2. After clicking on this single calendar event the full 2021 Formula 1 calendar including the event location and dates will be displayed. ([see screenshot](testing-img/mobile-calendar2.png))

 ---